jamesmcm/s3rename/README.md

 * [Object ACLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html)
-  (Access Control Lists) are currently overwritten, so all objects renamed will be set to Private.
+  (Access Control Lists) are currently overwritten, so all objects renamed will be set to Private by default (or the ACL specified with --canned-acl).
 This will be addressed in a future version.
 * Buckets and objects using [S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock-overview.html)